 Any student pursuing a degree in Anthropology has to take a look at University of Florida.
 Located in Gainesville, Florida, this school is a good choice for students who enjoy the thrill of a significant city.

 It's hard to find a better school than University of California - Santa Barbara if you want to study Anthropology.
-University of California - Santa Barbara Anthropology students make 12.2% more than the standard Anthropology graduate.
-This school is located in the suburban area of Santa Barbara, California, close to shops and other amusement.
+University of California - Santa Barbara Anthropology students make 11.0% more than the standard Anthropology graduate.
+With more than 20,000 undergraduates, University of California - Santa Barbara is one of the largest schools in the nation.

 Washington University in St Louis is a great option for students pursuing an Anthropology degree.
 Washington University in St Louis is located in the suburban region of Saint Louis, Missouri, near to shops and other entertainment.